WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/sdp.md

     - Third Milestone - We will submit the for system for its Third evaluation on the 29th of November

   * MVSs :
-    - MVS - We will submit the First MVS on the 20th of october
+    - MVS - We will submit the MVS on the 20th of october